 - 1. Outline of ALMOS's Kernel Design

 - 2. Publications

 - 3. Getting ALMOS

 - 4. Available User-land Libraries

 - 5. Running ALMOS on the TSAR Many-core

-- 6. Involved People
+- 6. History & Contributors

 - 7. Contact Information

-ALMOS (Advanced Locality Management Operating System) is a research operating system currently under development at the ?SoC department of the ?LIP6 Laboratory (?UPMC Sorbonne Universités).
+ALMOS (Advanced Locality Management Operating System) is an open-source research operating system currently under development at the ?SoC department of the ?LIP6 Laboratory (?UPMC Sorbonne Universités).
 This new research operating system has been started from scratch and it is targeting cc-NUMA multi/many-cores.
 It is intended to investigate the scalability of the different components of an operating system on a current and future many-cores.